Kit Shepard | August 15th, 2018

 San Antonio Spurs

 Vegas over/under win total: 43.5 (9th)

 The Good News: The continued reduction of back-to-backs; at an all-time low of just 13.3 per team next season, will be welcomed in San Antonio.
 The reduced intensity will allow coach Gregg Popovich, notoriously conservative when resting players, to keep his squad fresh for the entire campaign.
 With 38-year-old Pau Gasol and 41-year-old Manu Ginobili (if he does not retire) set to be key pieces for the Spurs again, this could be pivotal.

-The Bad News: The Spurs have two consecutive four-game road trips in February, with the All-Star break in between.
+The Bad News: Due to the annual San Antonio Stock Show and Rodeo, the Spurs have two consecutive four-game road trips in February, with the All-Star break in between.
 As a result, there will not be a single NBA game in San Antonio for 25 straight days in the heart of the season.
 Last year, the Spurs were 14-27 in their road games, an abysmal record for a team with postseason aspirations.
 If they do not turn this around, they could go the best part of a month without a win, destroying all momentum.